Compact ADI method for solving two-dimensional Riesz space fractional diffusion equation: Introduction

 \section{Introduction}

-Fractional calculus is a natural extension of the integer order calculus \cite{Miller1993,Podlubny1999}.
+Fractional calculus is a natural extension of the integer order calculus \cite{Miller1993,Podlubny1998}.
 Recently, many problems in physics \cite{Hilfer2000,Sagi2012}, biology \cite{Gal2010,Magin2006}, finance \cite{Cartea2007749} and hydrology \cite{Baeumer20011543,Benson20001403,Dentz2004155} have been formulated on fractional partial differential equations, containing derivatives of fractional order in space, time or both.
 Fractional derivatives play a key role in modelling particle transport in anomalous diffusion.
 The space fractional diffusion equation describes L\'{e}vy flights \cite{Benson20001403,Liu2004209}.
 The time fractional diffusion equation depicts traps, and the time-space fractional diffusion equation characterizes the competition between L\'{e}vy flights and traps \cite{Zaslavsky2002461}.
+The regularity criterion is important for the diffusion equations that are proposed in dynamic systems.
+Sadek et al. \cite{Sadek20121741} established the Serrin-type regularity criteria for the 3D nematic liquid crystal flows in the terms of the multiplier space $X_{r}^{R^3}$.
+Sadek and Ragusa \cite{Sadek20161271} studied the regularity criterion in terms of the homogeneous Besov space for the incompressible Boussinesq equations.